SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 I look around the room, searching for something that wouldn’t burn for too long or easy to contain.
 I eventually choose the kitchen island- it’s made of a stone from Gaea, and hard to move.
 I don’t think Gaea’s stone burns easily, but- as Kael said, only one way to find out.

-I throw the dart, the ease of which catching me off guard a second time.
+I throw the knife, the ease of which catching me off guard a second time.
 When it makes contact with the island, it doesn’t explode.
 Instead, it pierces the stone, leaving a small hole where it entered.

 “Huh.”
 Kael says softly.
 “I kind of expected worse.”